- BCRT is committed to raising public awareness of bone cancer, therefore we work with all forms of media

-- Around 450 people are diagnosed with bone cancer each year in the UK and Republic of Ireland and around 300 people die from these cancers.
+- Around 550 people are diagnosed with bone cancer each year in the UK and Republic of Ireland and around 300 people die from these cancers.
 The most common types of bone cancer are osteosarcoma and Ewing's sarcoma which mainly affect children, teenagers and young people.
 The peak age for these bone cancers is 15-19 years old.

-- As bone cancer is a rare cancer, research into primary bone cancer currently gets very little funding from other sources, and it is for this reason that BCRT was established four years ago as an alliance of established local charities and groups of family and friends of bone cancer patients throughout the UK and Ireland.
+- As bone cancer is a rare cancer, BCRT was established seven years ago as an alliance of established local charities and groups of family and friends of bone cancer patients throughout the UK and Ireland.